Srimathi-Siva/Srimathi-Siva/README.md

-# 👋 Hi, I'm Srimathi S
+# 👋 Hi, I'm Sri mathi S

 I'm a passionate learner and aspiring software developer from India.
 I love exploring new technologies, building projects, and collaborating with other developers.